jayminwest/TeachNicheOfficial/ai_docs/issues/AUTH_TESTING_IMPLEMENTATION.md

 ## Acceptance Criteria

-1. Build process completes successfully without Suspense boundary errors
+1. Build process completes successfully without Suspense boundary errors ✅
-2. All components using `useSearchParams()` are properly wrapped in Suspense boundaries
+2. All components using `useSearchParams()` are properly wrapped in Suspense boundaries ✅
-3. Unit tests exist for all authentication components with >80% coverage
+3. Unit tests exist for all authentication components with >80% coverage 🔄
-4. Unit tests exist for all authentication services with >80% coverage
+4. Unit tests exist for all authentication services with >80% coverage 🔄
-5. E2E tests verify complete authentication flows
+5. E2E tests verify complete authentication flows 🔄
-6. All tests pass consistently in CI environment
+6. All tests pass consistently in CI environment 🔄

+Progress:
+- ✅ Fixed Suspense boundary issues in all components using `useSearchParams()`
+- ✅ Implemented proper error handling and loading states
+- ✅ Added tests for `sign-in.tsx` component
+- 🔄 Working on remaining tests for authentication services and components

 ## Additional Context